Editor's Note: Planning a trip to Italy? Misha Inglis of Misha Says shares her foodie tips in this budget food guide for Florence.

 Venchi Gelato

-In Florence, many mini markets can be found throughout the historic center, with Conad, Coop, and Carrefour being some of the most popular chains.
+In Florence, many mini markets are located throughout the historic center, with Conad, Coop, and Carrefour being some of the most popular chains.

 Sapori & Dintorni stores by Conad are specialty supermarkets that have excellent deli selections of meats and cheeses, premade meals such as pasta and sandwiches made in-house, and all of the usual staples one would shop for.

-I like to pick up different items to create my own meat & cheese boards – cured meats like prosciutto, fresh buffalo mozzarella, Parmigiano Reggiano, biscotti, and Italian pear juice, which has a thicker consistency with lots of pulp and is made with local sweet pears.
+I like to pick up different items to create my own meat and cheese boards-cured meats like prosciutto, fresh buffalo mozzarella, Parmigiano Reggiano, biscotti, and Italian pear juice, which has a thicker consistency with lots of pulp and is made with local sweet pears.

-I prefer to go out of my way for Sapori & Dintorni shops because they are like a destination in themselves and are priced very competitively for the quality of food as specialty shops yet stock much of the same things.
+I prefer to go out of my way for Sapori & Dintorni shops because they are like destinations in themselves.
+They are priced very competitively for the quality of food as specialty shops, yet they stock many of the same things.

 Arà offers some of the most delicious cannolis in Florence.
 Though cannolis are from Sicily, this delicacy can be found throughout Italy.

-One cannolo can be ordered for 3 euros here and is stuffed in front of your eyes with fresh cream at the time of order to preserve the integrity of the crispy shell.
+Here, you can order one cannolo for 3 euros.
+It is stuffed in front of your eyes with fresh cream at the time of order to preserve the integrity of the crispy shell.

 You have to try it to experience the creamy goodness juxtaposed with the semi-sweet hard shell, also made in-house.